douglas125/SpeechCmdRecognition/README.md

-# SpeechCmdRecognition

-Speech Command Recognition
+# Speech Command Recognition

-A Keras implementation of neural attention model for speech command recognition
+## A Keras implementation of neural attention model for speech command recognition

 This repository presents a recurrent attention model designed to identify keywords in short segments of audio.
 It has been tested using the Google Speech Command Datasets (v1 and v2).
 For a complete description of the architecture, please refer to [our paper](https://arxiv.org/abs/1808.08929).